 Iran at the heart of the world’s strategic corridor; How to make opportunities? – Mehr News Agency Iranian and world news

-Today, at least 2 regional and international corridors are directly and indirectly tied to Iran’s position, including the North -South Corridor (Instc), the East Corridor – West (China Belt and Road), Caucasian Corridor and Zangzour, the Persian Gulf Corridor, the Mediterranean.
+Today, at least 2 regional and iernational corridors are directly and indirectly tied to Iran’s position, including the North -South Corridor (Instc), the East Corridor – West (China Belt and Road), Caucasian Corridor and Zangzour, the Persian Gulf Corridor, the Mediterranean.
 IMEC, Lajuli Corridor, and Middle Corridor Corridor.

 North Corridor – South